iTaysonLab/jetispot/README.md

 ## Jetispot
-_broken __UNOFFICIAL__ Spotify client for Android_
+_not so broken __UNOFFICIAL__ Spotify client for Android_

 #### Note that this client will NEVER offer any kind of a downloader/offline caching.
 Don't ask, seriously.
 Also, a Spotify Premium account is REQUIRED.

-Built on Jetpack Compose for UI, Jetpack Datastore for preferences, librespot-java for the API connection and playback, Media3 for session management, and Hilt for DI.

 Also, this project's Proguard rules are heavily optimized for the APK size.
 For now, it is __approx.
-3 megabytes__.
+2 megabytes__.

 What's working:
 - sign in (login/pass only)
-- "browse", "home", album, artist and genre screens
+- "browse", "home", album, artist and genre screens (some of the blocks might be unsupported)
-- basic playback w/ Spotify Connect support (NO notification displaying yet bcs Media3 API is stupidly difficult)
+- basic playback w/ Spotify Connect support (NO album/playlist support inside the app + NO in-app UI yet)

+Application stack:
+- playback: librespot-java as the core + sinks/decoders from librespot-android + Media2 for the mediasession support
+- preferences: Jetpack Datastore (proto)
+- UI: Jetpack Compose
+- arch: MVVM (probably)
+- DI: Hilt/Dagger

 Credits:
 - [librespot-java](https://github.com/librespot-org/librespot-java) for the core API part and playback
+- [librespot-android](https://github.com/devgianlu/librespot-android) for sink and decoder source (in Jetispot they are rewritten to Kotlin)
 - Google for Jetpack/Hilt
 - [moshi](https://github.com/square/moshi/) and [moshix](https://github.com/ZacSweers/MoshiX/) for the undocumented API JSON parsing